 Trumpet Planet is a website and blog written by Rich Colquhoun, a freelance professional trumpet, flugelhorn and bugle player based in Bristol, UK.

 I am trained in playing classical, jazz and commercial styles and have 18 years of experience as a professional performer and session musician.
 In an average month my work could be playing with a party band, classical solo performances, bugle calls for remembrance services and funerals, playing trumpet in a theatre band, lead trumpet in a salsa group, or small jazz groups.
 I also have regular engagements playing in orchestras for choral societies, brass bands and function bands.
-I am a volunteer member of the Hornline staff for 37th Kingwood Drum and Bugle Corps.
+For more information, please visit my Professional Services page.

 I have a strong interest in the understanding of brass instruments and embouchure methods including Jerome Callet’s Superchops Embouchure and Jeff Smiley’s Balanced Embouchure method.
 As a result I am a frequent user of the Trumpet Herald forum.
 I have found that the history of brass pedagogy is full of opposing ideas and that many traditional approaches to playing contradict both science and common sense.
 In my playing I use the Tongue Controlled Embouchure as described by Bahb Civiletti.